Did you know

 bring your own;

-that includes a slideshow of soldering
+that includes a slideshow of the soldering

-process and an e-Book of jewelry selling
+process, an e-Book of jewelry selling

-techniques; and links to shows and expos to
+techniques and links to shows and expos to

 sell your jewelry.